 I take care of a blind and deaf 83 year old man.
 A big tree broke, he has no money and no insurance.
 He needs someone to cut off the part that broke.
-Please tell me if you know a program or someone who can do this for him.

 You might try asking for help at a local church or contact a civic organization that might have resources for someone who is disabled.
 Perhaps a neighbor could cut it for him.